 - In Artemis Fowl Mulch Diggums is released from prison after the eponymous character has tampered with the police's records, making it look as if the first search of his home was carried out before it was ordered.

 - Mickey Haller is a specialist at defending known criminals.
 One case in The Lincoln Lawyer unrelated to the novel's main plot had him defending a marijuana grower who had been detected by a DEA flyover.
 Haller notes that the flyover was at a low enough altitude to constitute an illegal search, and the case is thrown out.

 - An episode of Walker, Texas Ranger had three cops giving Vigilante Executions to criminals they feel didn't get the punishment they deserved.
-One of the people they kill is a kid who was actually innocent; DNA evidence exonerated him, but the cops never checked.
+Their downfall begins when they kill a kid who was actually innocent; DNA evidence exonerated him, but the cops never checked.

 - Adam-12 and Dragnet: Both Jack Webb-produced series featured Courtroom Episodes where suspects had charges dropped on various technicalities – key witnesses fail to show, obtaining evidence without a search warrant... the list goes on.
 One such case from Adam-12 had Reed's accidental discovery of drug manufacturing equipment in a suspect's home when he went to check if the back door was locked (he and Malloy were arresting him on an unrelated traffic warrant) be ruled an illegal search.